Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Peter Thompson experienced the problem at the outset of the Custer fight, but lived to tell the tale.
 After firing at an Indian in Medicine Tail Coulee and missing, he recalled, "I threw open the breech lock of my carbine to throw the shell out, but it was stuck fast.
 Being afraid that the Indian would escape, I worked at it in a desperate manner and finally got it out far enough to use my thumb nail, which proved affective.
 The cartridge was very dirty, a nice predicament for a man to be in when at close quarters with an enemy."

-It appears that Crazy Horse was the first among the Sioux and Cheyenne to systematically exploit the shell ejection failure problem.
-Eagle Elk recalled an incident from the Powder River campaign of 1868: "Then Crazy Horse came along.
+It appears that Crazy Horse and the Cheyenne war chief Roman Nose were among the first to systematically exploit the Americans' shell ejection failure problem.
+Eagle Elk recalled an incident from the Powder River campaign of 1865: "Then Crazy Horse came along.
 He said, "Just keep away for a little while.
 These soldiers like to shoot.
 I am going to give them a chance to do all the shooting they want to do.
 You draw back and I will make them shoot."
-According to Russell Freedman's The Life and Death of Crazy Horse, Crazy Horse used the same ploy at the Battle of Arrow Creek on August 14, 1872.
+After Crazy Horse returned safely to the Indian lines, Roman Nose repeated the daring, rifle-warming ride.

 At the Battle of the Little Bighorn, Billy Garnett said Crazy Horse spoke again of letting the Americans get their guns hot in the speech he gave to his warriors just before leading them into battle against Reno.
 According to Garnett, Crazy Horse said "he wanted Reno's men to get their guns hot so they would not work so well."